zonemaster/zonemaster/docs/specifications/DNSSEC-TP/dnssec02.md

 1. Retrieve the DS RR set from the parent zone.
 2. Retrieve the DNSKEY RR set from the child zone.
+3. If no Key Tag from the DS RR matches any Key Tag from the DNSKEY RR, this test case fails.
 3. Convert the DNSKEY RR set to DS records with the same algorithms as those from the parent zone.
 4. If none of the converted DNSKEY RR matches with any of the DS from the